-Journal of Sustainable Development of Transport and Logistics

 Journal of Sustainable Development of Transport and Logistics (JSDTL) is aimed at a readership including researchers, practitioners in the design and operation of transportation systems, and policymakers at the international, national, regional and local levels.

-Related subjects » Civil Engineering - Mechanical Engineering - Regional / Spatial Science - Production & Logistics - R&D
+Related subjects » Civil Engineering - Mechanical Engineering - Policy, Economics, Management & Transport - Regional / Spatial Science - Production & Logistics - R&D

 - Papers.
 Reports of original research work.